dreamcatcher-tech/network/Inbox/2023-01-18 1632 Transient Forks.md

 `exclusive` means there is only ever one transient, and if there is an existing one, use this instead of making a new one.

 ## Handling updates to the fork
 If the data used to fork from updates, then the transient should gracefully update, but preserve what has been altered already.
+If a conflict is detected, then an alert should be presented to the user.
+The transient engine should watch the fork point, and when it detects a change, it should rebuild itself, which would cause the app to redraw.

 Walk the fork, find the diff with the incoming data, refork over the top ?

 ## Mounting in root
 If root had a `tmp/` directory where transient forks were mounted, then these transients would be browseable from root, and would also be kept around for some period of time.
 Sharing the transients directory as part of debugging could be very helpful.
 Transients cannot be part of the prod app root, since they would be forking or altering it in some way.
 Path format could be `/transients/[app path]/[auto name]`